-This steam “inhaler” gives you the benefits and relief of a humidifier and a diffuser, all contained in one little mason jar.
-The steam, much like in a warm-air humidifier, helps to loosen mucus and phlegm.
-It also helps reintroduce moisture into your nose and throat, which helps your body fight off germs and bacteria more effectively.
+A steam “inhaler jar” combines the benefits and relief of a humidifier and an essential oil diffuser in one little mason jar.
+Like a warm-air humidifier, the steam from the jar helps to loosen mucus and phlegm.
+It also reintroduces moisture to your nose and throat, helping your body fight off germs and bacteria more effectively.

-Here’s how you can make your own steam inhaler jar at home!
+Here’s how you can make one of these steam inhaler jars at home:

-When you’re ready to use your “inhaler” simply pour 1/2 cup of boiling water into the jar.
+Put one drop of Defend or All Clear at the bottom of your jar, then when you’re ready to use your “inhaler” jar, simply pour 1/2 cup of boiling water into the jar.
 Let the jar sit for just a minute before handling it, so you don’t get burned by the jar or the steam.

 When the steam has cooled off a bit, place your hands around the top of the jar, and cup your hands around your nose and mouth.

-Breathe deeply through your nose, then enjoy the relief!
-(The steam can make your eyes water a bit, so you may want to keep them shut while you’re close to the jar!)
+Breathe deeply through your nose, and you’ll be breathing easier in no time.
+(Keep in mind that the steam can make your eyes water a bit, so you may want to keep them shut while you’re using the jar!)